...

 While depositions are not conducted in every divorce case, they can be significant in certain situations.
 A deposition involves an interview conducted either orally or through written questions, usually under oath.
 It allows for gathering testimony from the parties involved or relevant non-parties who may not be able to testify at trial.

 Consistency in deposition and trial testimony is crucial.
-Any discrepancies between the two can be exploited by opposing counsel, potentially undermining the credibility of the individual being deposed.
+Opposing counsel can exploit any discrepancies between the two, potentially undermining the credibility of the deposed individual.
 Therefore, individuals must provide truthful and consistent answers throughout the legal process.

 Understanding the meaning of discovery in legal terms is essential for anyone going through a divorce in Texas.
 Discovery is crucial for gathering information, supporting trial preparation, and encouraging settlements.
 Individuals can navigate the process effectively by following the rules and guidelines, engaging attorneys, and utilizing the various types of discovery requests.
 Complying with discovery obligations and utilizing technology when appropriate ensure a smoother and more efficient divorce journey.